ocl80/foxess_modbus_ocl80/README.md

 If this looks useful, you should almost certainly use the upstream repo at https://github.com/nathanmarlor/foxess_modbus instead of this one, but if you are having problems with KH inverters on more recent firmware, this fork may be useful to you.

-The purpose of this fork is to apply / test some quick fixes to enable it to work correctly with a KH inverter with recent firmware (Master 1.39), which I found were otherwise broken, [as per the issue discussed here](https://github.com/nathanmarlor/foxess_modbus/issues/678).
+The purpose of this fork WAS to apply / test some quick fixes to enable it to work correctly with a KH inverter with recent firmware (Master 1.39), which I found were otherwise broken, [as per the issue discussed here](https://github.com/nathanmarlor/foxess_modbus/issues/678).

+But now these fixes and more have been fully incorporated into the upstream https://github.com/nathanmarlor/foxess_modbus and you should now use that one.

 Depending on your inverter model, you can also set charge periods, work mode, min/max SoC.
 See [Supported Features](https://github.com/nathanmarlor/foxess_modbus/wiki/Supported-Features).